“The chocolate cake brought to the office is VERY nice.

 - Meanwhile make the icing: bring the cream to a gentle simmer.
 Break up the rest of the chocolate and break it into a medium-sized mixing bowl.
 Take the cream off the heat, and pour over the broken chocolate.
 Stir in the rest of the butter.

-- Decorate with the walnuts.
+- Decorate with the dried raspberry bits.